inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 some old, hard fruit into it with a mallet.
 Be sure to wear safety glasses.
 		-- Dave Barry, "Simple, Homespun Gifts"
 I'm young ...
 I'm HEALTHY ...
 I can HIKE THRU CAPT GROGAN'S LUMBAR REGIONS!
-Succumb to natural tendencies.
+Succumb to natural tenncies.
 Be hateful and boring.
-A man always remembers his first love with special tenderness, but after that begins to bunch them.
+A man always remembers his first love with special tenrness, but after that begins to bunch them.
 		-- Mencken
 I just forgot my whole philosophy of life!!!
 If we don't survive, we don't do anything else.
 		-- John Sinclair
-What no spouse of a writer can ever understand is that a writer is working when he's staring out the window.
+What no spouse of a writer can ever unrstand is that a writer is working when he's staring out the window.
-What causes the mysterious death of everyone?
+What causes the mysterious ath of everyone?
 I want another RE-WRITE on my CEASAR SALAD!!
 Q:	Minnesotans ask, "Why n't there more pharmacists from Alabama?"
 A:	Easy.
 It's because they can't figure out how to get the little
 	bottles into the typewriter.
-I see a good deal of talk from Washington about lowering taxes.
+I see a good al of talk from Washington about lowering taxes.
 I hope they do get 'em lowered down enough so people can afford to pay 'em.
 		-- The Best of Will Rogers
 Be wary of strong drink.
 It can make you shoot at tax collectors and miss.
 		-- Lazarus Long, "Time Enough for Love"
-"Yes, and I feel bad about rendering their useless carci into dogfood..."
+"Yes, and I feel bad about renring their useless carci into dogfood..."
 -- Badger comics
-I disagree with what you say, but will defend to the death your right to tell such LIES!
+I disagree with what you say, but will fend to the ath your right to tell such LIES!
 Mac Beer: At first, came only a 16-oz. can, but now comes in a 32-oz. can.
-Considered by many to be a "light" beer.
-All the cans look identical.
+Consired by many to be a "light" beer.
+All the cans look intical.
 When you take one from the fridge, it opens itself.
 The ingredients list is not on the can.
 If you call to ask about the ingredients, you  told that "you don't need to know."
-A notice on the side reminds you to drag your empties to the trashcan.
+A notice on the si reminds you to drag your empties to the trashcan.
 Whoever tells a lie cannot be pure in heart -- and only the pure in heart can make a good soup.
 		-- Ludwig Van Beethoven
 Punishment becomes ineffective after a certain point.
 Men become insensitive.
 		-- Eneg, "Patterns of Force", stardate 2534.7
-If God had intended Man to Watch TV, He would have given him Rabbit Ears.
+If God had intend Man to Watch TV, He would have given him Rabbit Ears.
-Deliberate provocation of mystical experience, particularly by LSD and related hallucinogens, in contrast to spontaneous visionary experiences, entails dangers that must not be underestimated.
+Deliberate provocation of mystical experience, particularly by LSD and related hallucinogens, in contrast to spontaneous visionary experiences, entails dangers that must not be unrestimated.
 Practitioners must take into account the peculiar effects of these substances, namely their ability to influence our consciousness, the innermost essence of our being.
-The history of LSD to date amply demonstrates the catastrophic consequences that can ensue when its profound effect is misjudged and the substance is mistaken for a pleasure drug.
+The history of LSD to date amply monstrates the catastrophic consequences that can ensue when its profound effect is misjudged and the substance is mistaken for a pleasure drug.
 Special internal and  advance preperations required; with them, an LSD experiment can become a meaningful experience.
 - Dr. Albert Hoffman, the discoverer of LSD
-No friendship is so cordial or so delicious as that of girl for girl;
+No friendship is so cordial or so licious as that of girl for girl;
 no hatred so intense or immovable as that of woman for woman.
 		-- Landor
 Mater artium necessitas.
 	[Necessity is the mother of invention].
-God made the integers; all else is the work of Man.
+God ma the integers; all else is the work of Man.
 		-- Kronecker
 Ten persons who speak make more noise than ten thousand who  silent.
 		-- Napoleon I